whiprandolph/bestseller/Scratch/Revolutionary Activities.md

-<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #25<br/>Serve the Earth**</div>
-</b><div class="rev-act-body">Any relationship involves both giving and receiving, so to have a rich relationship with the Earth, it's important to learn to give to it.<br/><br/>

-### 16 - The Deepest Revolution, Part 2- Build Healthy Subcultures by Holding Yourself and Others to High Standards
+### 16 - The Deepest Revolution, Part 2- Build Healthy Subcultures by Building Spiritual Strength with Others

-<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #26<br/>Remember when you were held to a high standard</div>
+<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #25<br/>Hold yourself and others to a high standard</div>
 </b><div class="rev-act-body">Think of a time when someone had faith in you, maybe even more faith than you had in yourself.
 Did someone help you find the self-respect to leave an abusive romantic relationship?
 Did a coach help you cultivate the discipline to train at your sport and be the best you could be?
 Did a teacher help you realize you could be great at whatever you put your mind to?
-If this mentor did their job properly, they did not shame or punish you for messing up, but helped you see your unmet potential and urged you to reach it -- to be your best self, and not settle for less.
-Think of an example like this where someone really brought out the best in you, holding you to a high standard.<br/><br/>Now imagine being part of a group where everybody supported each other this way continually, in all areas of life.
-No one imposes their ideology on you, but they hold you to a high standard of excellent and beautiful behavior in your job, family life, social groups, and activism work, bringing out the best in you every day.
-And imagine you get to support others in the same way.
-How would that feel?</div></div>
+If this mentor did their job properly, they did not shame or punish you, but helped you see your unmet potential and urged you to reach it -- to be your best self, and not settle for less.
+Think of an example like this where someone really brought out the best in you, holding you to a high standard.<br/><br/>Watch for an instance where someone lets themselves or others down.
+Perhaps they lie to someone or to themselves, or give up on a big goal too easily, or tolerate an unsatisfying relationship or job without even trying to change it.
+One way or another, help them find the strength to show up better.**</div></div>

+<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #26<br/>Tell someone that you care about them and will show up for them in moments of big need</div>
+</b><div class="rev-act-body">One of the biggest causes of self-centeredness is the belief that a person is on their own, and can't trust others to come to their aid in times of need.
+Think of a friend or family member that you care about, and with whom you already have a mutually nourishing relationship.  and whom you would definitely help in moments of need -- whether they get sick, get in a car accident, get arrested, or lose their job.
+Find a private moment or invite them to a private conversation, look them in the eye, and tell them you care about them and would support them in moments of need the best you could.</div></div>

+<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #27<br/>Serve the Earth**</div>
+</b><div class="rev-act-body">Any relationship involves both giving and receiving, so to have a rich relationship with the Earth, it's important to learn to give to it.<br/><br/>